 12. build-global-uninstall

-This target uninstalls every system wide installed file of inLimbo using install_manifests.txt
+This target uninstalls every system wide installed file of inLimbo using install_manifests.txt in build directory.

 - Command: